jtheletter/TweetsLineByLine/readme.md

-# twitter dialog bot
+# Tweets Line by Line

-A bot to tweet written works line by line in order.
+Written works in tweets line by line.

 ## Code Dependencies: